fals/cqrs-clean-eventual-consistency/README.md

 The project contains a well-defined IoC structure that allow you unit test almost every part of this service template, besides technology dependencies.

-Inside the main layers you going to find Interfaces which are essential for the application, but com their implementations inside their own layers, what allow Mocking, Stubbing, using test doubles.
+Inside the main layers you going to find Interfaces which are essential for the application, but with their implementations inside their own layers, what allow Mocking, Stubbing, using test doubles.

 ## :bar_chart: Data Intensive Microservice